IainNZ/ORSoftwareTools2014/Modelling/README.md

 # Modelling with Julia/JuMP

+## Overview
+This module covers using the Julia language together with the JuMP modeling language for modeling and solving linear and linear mixed-integer optimization problems.

+- Installation instructions for Julia, JuMP and Gurobi are given below.
+Gurobi is not strictly required.
+The default solver (GLPK) that comes down with JuMP is sufficient.
+- ``preClassassignment.jl" should be run after installation to confirm everything is working.
+See below.
+- The file ```LpModeling.pptx''' describes the lecture.
+Interspersed throughout are various coding exercises.
+- Templates for students for the coding exercises are in the folder ```Exercises and Templates'''  The scripts with the "test" suffix are to test some of our later scripts (which only contain function definitions).
+Feel free to have a look through these ahead of the class on Thursday.
+- Solutions for instructors are in the folder ```Solutions"  These should not be distributed to students before class.

 ## Installation Instructions

 If you find any errors in these instructions, please contact the course instructors so we can update them for everyone.